libor-m/ngs-course/07-gtools.rst

 	-o mean |
 	tr ":" "\t" > windows_mean_fst.tab

-Visualize average Fst values within the sliding windows of the three sizes between the two house mouse subspecies in `R-Studio <http://localhost:8787>`_.
+Visualize the average Fst values within the sliding windows of the three sizes between the two house mouse subspecies in `R-Studio <http://localhost:8787>`_.
 Plot the distribution of the Fst values for the three window sizes in a separate windows.
 Plot the average Fst values along the chromosomes.